-The Federal Pell Grant Program provides need-based federal grant aid to undergraduate students who are enrolled for at least three credits per semester.
-Awards range from \$400 to \$3,125 per year, and no repayment is required.
-All undergraduates who apply for need-based assistance are required to apply for a Pell Grant, as it is the basis on which all other aid is awarded.
+The Federal Pell Grant Program provides need-based federal grant aid to undergraduate students who have not completed a first bachelor's degree.
+Awards range from \$400 to \$3,300 for 2000-2001, and no repayment is required.
+Award amounts are prorated according to the number of credit hours for which the student is enrolled (may be less than six credits).